sussyboiiii/VESC_LCD_DISPLAY/README.md

 - 4x20 I2C LCD

 Optional:
-- Buck Boost Converter (for stable voltage)
+- Buck Boost Converter with elko parallel to input pins (for stable voltage)
-- Capacitor
 - 10k at 25°C NTC for ambient temperature measurment
 - RTC as clock